Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 Pinterest: Change your privacy settings by clicking the three dots at the top of the site to open your menu.
 Go to “Edit Settings”, click “Privacy & Data” on the left-hand side of the screen, and make the changes you want.
 You can also set up secret boards that only you can view.

 Google+: If you have a Gmail account, you have a Google+ account.
 Check it for accuracy, update it, or delete it, if necessary.

 Tumblr: You can set your Tumblr blog to not be posted on the web and not show up in search engine results, as well as change the privacy settings on individual posts or even create a password-protected private blog.
 Unless it is a professional blog, you may want to do that.

-It's worth the effort to look at each of your accounts and clean up the ones that you still like and simply delete the accounts that you don't use at all anymore.
+It's worth the effort to look at each of your accounts, clean up the ones you still like, and simply delete the accounts that you don't use at all anymore.

 Have you posted your resume to your profile on a number of job boards?
 Once you've landed a job, it's easy to forget to update or delete those profiles.
 Old, outdated resumes and profiles can send the wrong message.
 Find them and either update or delete them.
 If you decide to update them, be sure to add in some of those great keywords to draw attention.

-Once you've found and done what you can to clean that up, click on the “Images” tab.
-Chances are there will be some images of you — and then a lot that has nothing to do with you.
+Once you've found everything and done what you can to clean it up, click on the “Images” tab.
+Chances are there will be some images of you — and that a lot that has nothing to do with you.
 There's not much you can do about them, but look at the ones that really are you.
 Do they present you in a favorable or professional way?
 If not, find out where they are coming from and clean them up.

 If you want to remove things from Google's search findings, there are ways to do that by contacting Google itself.